Skip to content

 Important: always dilute it properly to protect teeth and the digestive tract.

-Flaxseeds are rich in fibre and omega-3 fatty acids.
+Flaxseeds are rich in both fibre and omega-3 fatty acids.
 When mixed with water or yoghurt, they form a gel-like consistency that may help support digestion, satiety and blood sugar regulation.
+Ground flaxseeds are generally easier to absorb than whole seeds.

 A practical habit: